aspose-cells/Aspose.Cells-Doc-md/english/java/developer-guide/migrating-from-earlier-versions-of-aspose-cells/public-api-changes-in-aspose-cells-8-4-1/_index.md

 {{% alert color="primary" %}}

-Same method can also be used for converting charts to images.
+The same method can also be used for converting charts to images.

 {{% /alert %}}

 ### **Rendering Comments to PDF**
-With the release of v8.4.1, the Aspose.Cells API has provided the PageSetup.PrintComments property & PrintCommentsType enumeration in order to facilitate the rendering of comments while converting spreadsheets to PDF format.
-The PrintCommentsType enumeration has the following constants.
+With the release of v8.4.1, the Aspose.Cells API has provided the `PageSetup.PrintComments` property and `PrintCommentsType` enumeration in order to facilitate the rendering of comments while converting spreadsheets to PDF format.
+The `PrintCommentsType` enumeration has the following constants.

-- PrintCommentsType.PRINT_NO_COMMENTS: Comments are not to be rendered.
+- `PrintCommentsType.PRINT_NO_COMMENTS`: Comments are not to be rendered.
-- PrintCommentsType.PRINT_IN_PLACE: Comments are to be rendered where they are placed.
+- `PrintCommentsType.PRINT_IN_PLACE`: Comments are to be rendered where they are placed.
-- PrintCommentsType.PRINT_SHEET_END: Comments are to be rendered at the end of worksheet.
+- `PrintCommentsType.PRINT_SHEET_END`: Comments are to be rendered at the end of the worksheet.

-The following sample code demonstrates the use of PageSetup.PrintComments property to render the comments using all possible PrintCommentsType enumeration values.
+The following sample code demonstrates the use of `PageSetup.PrintComments` property to render the comments using all possible `PrintCommentsType` enumeration values.

 **Java**